GSA/digitalgov.gov/content/news/2015/02/2015-02-09-hiring-for-your-digital-needs.md

 Rebecca Ferro, Acting Deputy Director at the National Oceanic and Atmospheric Administration (NOAA), in the Office of  Communications, believes that  hiring an entry level person is the right choice, especially, if mentoring is present.

-&#8220;The advantage I see to hiring someone more junior [entry level] is that it can be easier to train someone who isn&#8217;t set on doing things the way it&#8217;s been done for years,” Ferro said.
-“Sometimes it&#8217;s worth investing in fresh, creative junior staff if you are willing to be a mentor and guide through the tricky parts.
-I guess you just have to weigh what skill is most crucial to the position and how much time you have to mentor.&#8221;
+"The advantage I see to hiring someone more junior [entry level] is that it can be easier to train someone who isn't set on doing things the way it's been done for years," Ferro said.
+"Sometimes it's worth investing in fresh, creative junior staff if you are willing to be a mentor and guide through the tricky parts.
+I guess you just have to weigh what skill is most crucial to the position and how much time you have to mentor."

 ## The Case for Hiring More Seasoned